-G. Z. Aal et al., "Induced-polarization Measurements on Unconsolidated Sediments from a Site of Active Hydrocarbon Biodegradation," Geophysics, Society of Exploration Geophysicists, Jan 2006.
+G. Z. Aal et al., "Induced-Polarization Measurements on Unconsolidated Sediments from a Site of Active Hydrocarbon Biodegradation," Geophysics, vol. 71, no. 2, pp. H13-H24, Society of Exploration Geophysicists, Mar 2006.

 Geosciences and Geological and Petroleum Engineering